tarwn/lessthandot-hugo/blogs/content/posts/2011-06-03-do-you-still-use-sp_change_users_login.md

 ALTER USER TestLogin WITH LOGIN = TestLogin
 ```

-As you can see, this doesn&#8217;t return anything anymore
+As you can see, this doesn't return anything anymore

 sql
 EXECUTE sp_change_users_login 'report'